holyjak/blog.jakubholy.net/content/pages/6--wiki/happiness/index.md

 Happiness encompasses fleeting positive experiences and emotions as well as a long-term feeling of satisfaction and meaning.
 It doesn't mean to always be "high," there will always be ups and downs and deviations from one's base level of happiness.

+Happiness at work can be defined as feeling an overall sense of enjoyment at work; being able to gracefully handle setbacks; connecting amicably with colleagues, coworkers, clients, and customers; and knowing that your work matters to yourself, your organization, and beyond.

 PERK: The key components of happiness at work
 ---------------------------------------------

 There are many ways to look at the factors that support employee happiness and one of them is PERK: Purpose, Engagement, Resilience, Kindness.

-**Purpose**: means knowing that your work matters to you, your organization and the world. <> making valuable contributions; connecting what we do to what we believe in and care about
+**Purpose**: means knowing that your work matters to you, your organization, and the world.
+It includes feeling that we make valuable contributions and actively connecting what we do to what we believe in and care about, finding ways to apply and strengthen our values.

-**Engagement**: vigor towards, dedication to, and absorption in work activities.
+**Engagement**: is about enjoying one's work, about being involved in defining it, feeling curiosity, getting deeply immersed in a task, feeling effective and getting things done.

 **Resilience**: Being able to handle adversity with grace, to face challenges and recover from setbacks, be accountable for failures and resolve conflict at work, to bounce back from difficulties in a healthy and constructive way.

 **Kindness**: A broader orientation towards forming strong, supportive, social connections at work that scientists call pro-social, that help us interact in trusting, inclusive, and cooperative ways with people at work.
-One of the most promising ways to improve the quality of our interactions with other people at work, and in turn our happiness at work: kindness.
+It is one of the most promising ways to improve the quality of our interactions with other people at work, and in turn our happiness at work.
 At work that means conveying respect and appreciation, interest in working together, and a willingness to support one another and constructively work through differences.
 It includes civility, trust, empathy, compassion, gratitude, reconciling conflicts.

 **TODO**